-- In The Legend of Korra "A Leaf in the Wind" Korra blows up a 2000-year old device for teaching airbending out of frustration.
+- In The Legend of Korra "A Leaf in the Wind", in a fit of frustration, Korra blows up a 2000-year old device for teaching airbending.
 Tenzin is appropriately horrified.

 - On Transformers G1, an idyllic meadow where wildflowers bloom and butterflies flutter is devastated when the Autobots and Decepticons start brawling over possession of a pool of electrum one of them discovered there.